Service Dog Training in Alaska

 While on occasion we can train a dog that you already have, we have found over the years that there are several breeds that work better than others.
 In the past, we have found that German Shepherds make good service dog candidates for autistic, psychiatric, and mobility service dogs because of their temperament and protective tendencies.
 German Shepherds have been used for hundreds of years as service dogs and have proven bloodlines.
 We have found Labradors to be well suited for service as well.
 Most of our current service dogs are Labs and we have found a local breeder that provides us with excellent service dog candidates.

 1. Initial Interview.

 During the initial interview you will be asked several questions, these are to determine that the right dog is selected for your specific needs as well as ensuring that your training package is designed individually for you.
-Note: While most of our service dog clients are in the Denver, CO area, we do train service dog teams nationwide.
+Note: While most of our service dog clients are in the Anchorage, Mat-Su Valley and surrounding area, we do train service dog teams nationwide.
 We can develop a training plan for you no matter where you live.

 2. Establish a timeline for the service dog training program.

 It takes 24-months to train and prepare a dog to begin working as a service dog.
 There are exceptions to this and in certain situations the timeline may be shorter or even longer.

 All that is required is a simple doctors note stating that you would benefit from the use of a service dog.
 It is against HIPPA for me to ask you what your ailments may or may not be.
 The doctors note is required whether your ailments are visible or not.

 4. Find a suitable dog.